ECCC-MSC/open-data/scripts/README.md

 the default geomet_git_repo value is : http://gitlab.ssc.etg.gc.ca/ec-msc/geomet/

+NOTE:: before running the script, you can also modify the base dd URL in the `generate_documentation.sh` file.

 ### 3. Push the modification

 Run these commands in a terminal.
 This assumes that you have a fork